fiedl/dot-zsh/README.md

     ln -s ~/.zsh/oh-my-zsh-customization/plugins/latex/lib lib
     hln ~/.zsh/oh-my-zsh-customization/plugins/latex/lib lib

+Or, with this extension, short:

+    cd /path/to/my/latex/project
+    latex-link-lib
+    latex-unlink-lib

 When hardlinked, the lib directory is included in git's source control.

 The `hln` command is defined in https://github.com/selkhateeb/hardlink